JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/misc/whats-golden-path.md

 https://twitter.com/MrJaba/status/412600177694756864

-Next, speaking of Ruby on Rails, long before [repatriation from the cloud to a [ checks notes ] data center in Chicago](https://www.linkedin.com/posts/david-heinemeier-hansson-374b18221\_the-hardware-we-need-for-our-cloud-exit-has-activity-7049745099068473344-k-gL)... there was this gem (no pun intended):
+Next, speaking of Ruby on Rails, long before [repatriation from the cloud to a [ checks notes ] datacenter in Chicago](https://www.linkedin.com/posts/david-heinemeier-hansson-374b18221\_the-hardware-we-need-for-our-cloud-exit-has-activity-7049745099068473344-k-gL)... there was this gem (no pun intended):

 https://twitter.com/dhh/status/557303944183951360?s=20